European Commission joins Czech case against Poland's Turow coal mine

 The Czech government brought the case against its northern neighbour saying the mine’s expansion was damaging communities on its side of the central European frontier.

-Last month, the European Court of Justice ordered Poland to immediately stop mining at the site operated by Polish state-run company PGE (PGE.WA), pending a final decision in the case.
+Last month, the European Court of Justice ordered Poland to immediately stop mining at the site operated by Polish state-run company PGE, pending a final decision in the case.

+Reporting by Kate Abnett, writing by Jason Hovet, editing by Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.